-Although the recipe's origin is uncertain, the formula for a Dump Cake is quite clear: all of the ingredients are "dumped" into a baking pan and placed in the oven.
+Although the recipe's origin is uncertain, the formula for a dump cake is quite clear: All of the ingredients are "dumped" into a baking pan and placed in the oven.
 No mixing bowl—or mixing, for that matter—is required.
 The general recipe consists of canned fruit and cake mix, but you will find fresher and more sophisticated versions.
 Dump cakes are often confused with cobblers since it's a baked fruit dessert topped with a crust.

-To make a dump cake, one or two fruits (fresh, frozen, or canned) are placed in the bottom of a greased 9 by 13-inch baking pan.
-Dry cake mix is sprinkled over the fruit layer and melted butter is drizzled on top.
+To make a dump cake, one or two fruits (fresh, frozen, or canned) are placed in the bottom of a greased 9 x 13-inch baking pan.
+Dry cake mix is sprinkled over the fruit layer, and melted butter is drizzled on top.
 Several dump cake recipes call for chopped nuts, and sometimes coconut is added as well.
 (Neither of which need to be toasted as they will get toasted while the dump cake is baking.)
 After all the ingredients are in the pan, it is baked for 45 minutes to an hour.

 01 of 15

 A quintessential dump cake, this recipe calls for canned pears and yellow cake mix, although the little bit of ground ginger or nutmeg does add an extra level of flavor.
 The fruit along with the syrup is poured into the baking dish, sprinkled with cake mix, drizzled with melted butter, and a pinch of spice is added.
 Serve warm with whipped cream.